 Increase the fiber and protein content of each meal

 - Adding more fiber to your meal is a surefire way to successfully lose weight.
-First, you are limiting the proportion of carbs and second you don’t feel hungry until the next meal, thus there’s no question of adhoc unhealthy snacking.
-Third, the nutritional value of your dish increases multifold when you add fibre like legumes or different types of vegetables.
+First, you are limiting the proportion of carbs and second, you don’t feel hungry until the next meal, thus there’s no question of adhoc unhealthy snacking.
+Third, the nutritional value of your dish increases multifold when you add fiber like legumes or different types of vegetables.
 It is a win-win situation.

 - Eggs are another easy way to immensely increase the nutritional value of a meal while trying to lose weight since they have so many nutrients packed within a small volume.
-Here are some easy egg recipes which you might like: Easy brown rice frittata, vegetable omelet with turmeric or stuffed eggs with chicken.
+Here are some easy egg recipes which you might like: Easy brown rice frittata, vegetable omelet with turmeric or chicken deviled eggs.

 - Quinoa is yet another great source of protein, fiber and a multitude of vitamins and minerals.
 Add them to salads or as a substitute for rice or pasta for a low-carb option.
 Some easy quinoa recipes you can try are Cheesy quinoa patties, 3-bean spicy quinoa, lemon-garlic quinoa or creamy mushroom quinoa.